Perly Consulting │ Beck Eco

 • 2026-Apr: The April 24 ADA Title II WCAG 2.1 AA deadline arrived but was then extended by DOJ — large entities now have until April 2027, smaller entities until 2028 — shifting the immediate compliance forcing function while leaving structural readiness gaps unchanged.
 Compliance readiness at deadline was weak: only 14% of school districts completed accessibility updates; 88% of 20 largest districts received F grade on fundamentals.
 DOJ formally acknowledged generative AI 'does not yet reliably automate remediation at scale.'
 Disability advocates documented concrete barriers: 73% of disabled students use AI but 0% of interventions rate low-risk for bias; 100+ organizations opposed the extension citing ongoing access failures (dyslexic students cut off from assignments, disabled parents unable to access school platforms).
 Institutional case studies showed hybrid remediation achieving 85% accessibility gains, but binding constraints remain organizational: procurement bottlenecks, governance fragmentation, limited safety testing (only 6% of education orgs test student-facing AI), and ASR accuracy failures on accented speech and specialized vocabulary persist as the gap between tool availability and equitable implementation.

 • 2026-May: New research advanced understanding of ASR limitations and equity barriers: peer-reviewed studies documented that Whisper Large-v3 exhibits hallucination (fabricates content), real-world meeting accuracy (8-12% error) is 3-4x worse than clean audio, and systemic bias against African American English speakers creates 40% error rates affecting behavioral adaptation and educational equity.
 Empirical study from University of British Columbia (2026) showed automated captions meet accessibility needs without expensive human correction (effect size r=0.14), suggesting efficient accessibility deployment.
 Case study from National University of Singapore demonstrated that AI-generated videos with automated captions can achieve learning gains (8.1% vs. 4.1% traditional) with students prioritizing accessible captions over instructor authenticity.
 Research on DHH-centered accessibility design (CHI peer-reviewed) showed AR head-mounted display captions with speaker context preferred over linear captions for group learning.
 Critical analysis documented that ASR systems encode standardized-speech assumptions, systematically excluding Indigenous languages and non-mainstream dialects, with hospital AI scribes producing 50% inaccuracy.
-Evidence converges: vendor platforms have stabilized at feature maturity while systemic equity barriers—bias, hallucination, accuracy degradation in real-world conditions—become the defining challenge alongside institutional governance gaps.
+The EDUCAUSE 2026 Horizon Report identified AI accessibility workflows as a major institutional strategy for Title II compliance and inclusive course design; New America's policy brief (second edition, ASU+GSV Summit) documented fragmented federal/state/district policy leaving 7.5 million US students with disabilities at risk as institutional AI adoption accelerates.
+Applause survey (500+ dev/QA professionals, 1,000+ AT users) confirmed adoption-outcome gap: 78% of organisations use AI for accessibility but 56% of AT users still encounter barriers monthly.
+Evidence converges: vendor platforms have stabilised at feature maturity while systemic equity barriers—bias, hallucination, accuracy degradation in real-world conditions, and policy fragmentation—become the defining challenges alongside institutional governance gaps.

 TOOLS